Close

 • If you pay premiums for health insurance coverage that you, your spouse, your children, or your parents have purchased, you will be qualified for a tax deduction under Section 80D.

-• If you are making payments for the treatment or medical check-ups of your parents above the age of 80, you will be eligible for tax exemption.
+• If you are making payments for your parents’ treatment or medical check-ups above the age of 80, you will be eligible for tax exemption.
 But, for these cases, you must ensure that your parents do not have a separate health insurance policy.

 • All deductions are subject to the prevailing guidelines under Section 80D of the Income Tax Act.